Universal truth of operator statements via ideal membership: Introduction

+Before formally introducing our algebraic framework, we provide in Section~\ref{sec:uniqueness} an informal illustration of its usage.
+The goal of this section is to give an intuitive understanding of the framework, demonstrating how basic operator statements can be proven by polynomial computations and that results about abstract morphisms allow to infer statements about linear operators in concrete settings.
+In this way, readers can familiarise themselves with some of the core concepts of this work, such as noncommutative polynomials and morphisms in semicategories.

-To model statements in semicatgories, we use \emph{many-sorted first-order logic}.
+To formally model statements about morphisms in semicategories, we use \emph{many-sorted first-order logic}.
 It extends classical first-order logic by assigning a \emph{sort} to each symbol.
 These sorts allow to model objects from different universes and restrict which expressions can be formed.
+For completeness, we provide an introduction to many-sorted first-order logic in~\ref{sec:many-sorted-logic}, see also~\cite{Man93} for a textbook exposition.

-In our context, they are used to represent domains and codomains of operators.
-We discuss the syntax and semantics of many-sorted first-order logic, slightly adapted to our application for linear operators, in Section~\ref{sec:logic}.
-In our setting, the logic consists of ordinary first-order formulas, with equality as the only predicate symbol.
-This allows us, in particular, to express the axioms of preadditive semicategories.
-Then we can specify universal truth of operator statements via the logical notion of \emph{semantic consequence} of these axioms.
+In Section~\ref{sec:modelling-operator-statements}, we describe how many-sorted logic can be used to model statements about morphisms and linear operators.
+In particular, our logic consists of many-sorted first-order formulas with equality as the only predicate symbol, where sorts are used to represent domains and codomains of operators.
+We call any well-formed formula in this logic an \emph{operator statement}.
+In our language, we can, in particular, express the axioms of preadditive semicategories.
+This allows us to specify the notion of \emph{universal truth} of operator statements via the logical concept of semantic consequence of these axioms.

 G\"odel's famous completeness theorem~\cite{godel1930vollstandigkeit} for first-order logic states that semantic consequences can be validated by \emph{formal computations}.
 A formal computation is a purely syntactic procedure performed on the formulas using a deductive system.
-We recall one such deductive system in Section~\ref{sec:formal-comp}, namely a sequent calculus for many-sorted first-order logic with equality.
-Deductive systems have to treat linearity axioms separately and ensure that all formed expressions respect the restrictions imposed by the sorts.
+Such deductive systems have to treat linearity axioms separately and ensure that all formed expressions respect the restrictions imposed by the sorts.
+We provide an example of a deductive system in~\ref{sec:formal-comp}, namely a sequent calculus for many-sorted first-order logic with equality.
+This sequent calculus will be crucial for proving our main result (Theorem~\ref{thm nullstellensatz}).